 Introduction: Easy 3D Topographical Maps With Slicer

 Here's a super easy way of making a 3D topographical map of anywhere in the world: you could literally be laser-cutting a map within 10 minutes of reading this instructable.
 I've always liked maps like these and there are some great tutorials out there... but the complexity had always put me off.
-But I recently learned how to use Slicer for Fusion 360, a plugin for Fusion 360 (free to educators, students and hobbyists) that slices up STL files into pieces that you can stack together and make a 3D model.
+But I recently learned how to use Slicer for Fusion 360, a (sadly no longer supported as of August 2020, but still available at that link) plugin for Fusion 360 (free to educators and students) that slices up STL files into pieces that you can stack together and make a 3D model.
 So I figured all that I needed was a utility that converted terrain into an STL, and happily, there exists one in Terrain2STL.

-Note: this instructable was updated in January 2018 to reflect changes in the software.
+Note: this instructable was updated in January 2018 and again in May 2021 to reflect changes in the software.
+The redirect at the top was added in January 2022, when people were reporting they could no longer download Slicer.

 Step 1: Select Your Area of Interest